-See how familiar spots on Grounds have changed over the years
+See how familiar spots around UVA have changed over the years

 Compare old-school photos with modern snapshots of the same places—from the Corner to Carr’s Hill—to see how they’ve evolved since your time at UVA.